 To help employees, OfficeTeam offers some simple tips for creating a workspace that leaves a good impression:

 - Clean daily.
 Don't let your mess build up.
 Each day, spend a couple of minutes throwing out trash, like food wrappers, and disposing of old or unneeded documents.
 Take any steps you can, such as organizing files or going paperless, to reduce the clutter.

 - Be a minimalist.
 It's fine to display a few appropriate personal items in your workspace.
 Don't, however, go overboard.
 Covering your desk with a bunch of knickknacks can end up giving off an impression that you are disorganized and not focused on your work.

 - Don't be distasteful.
 While you are the one who sees the things on your desk most often, not everything is for your eyes only.
 Anything that can be construed as controversial, such as political posters or risque photos, should be left at home.

-The study was based on telephone interviews with more than 300 HR managers at companies with 20 or more employees in the United States.
+The study was based on surveys of 300 senior managers at companies in the U.S. with 20 or more employees.